 Those in the know will tell you, fall and early winter are the best times to start thinking about next year's lawn.
 If you've always wanted the best lawn on the block, here are our picks for the best lawn enhancements you can start today.

 1. Apply Fertilizer

 Saveatree.com tells us, "By fertilizing your lawn this fall, you will be making an investment in your lawn's root system that will reap considerable returns."
 While many might regard cold weather fertilizing as "overkill," 2 or 3 applications between September and December can be very beneficial to your lawn's root system.
 This pays off big-time once the weather gets warmer!

 2. Get Rid of Those Leaves!

 Raking leaves might be a pain, but allowing them to stay on your lawn for extended periods of time can actually suffocate your grass as well as rob it of light.
-Save a Tree recommends not waiting till the last minute rake your leaves; a good rake every two weeks is probably your best bet for a better-looking lawn come spring.
+It's recommended to not wait until the last minute to rake your leaves.
+A good rake every two weeks is probably your best bet for a better-looking lawn come spring.

 Note: Leaves not only make great fertilizer when composted, using them as such instead of leaving them on the curb for collection actually saves money on an individual level and saves tax dollars, too!

 Many don't realize that watering your lawn in the fall and early winter can make a difference in next year's appearances.
 The ground should be moist as it heads toward winter, but not soggy, which could encourage mold.
 This should make your lawn healthier before the winter freeze, which in turn can give you healthier grass when the weather gets warm again.

 Lawn getting out of control?
 Use this link for professionalLawn Maintenance